mozilla-services/qdo/docs/design.rst

 qdo tries to keep things simple and robust.
-Some features are intentionally left out, like process management, memory or CPU limitations as there's dedicated external tools like circus or supervisord for these tasks.
+Some features are intentionally left out, like process management, memory or CPU limitations as there's dedicated external tools like `circus <http://circus.readthedocs.org>`_ or `supervisord <http://supervisord.org/>`_ for these tasks.

 There's also no process or thread pools implemented inside qdo.
 Scaling qdo is done via starting multiple qdo worker scripts.
-Qdo can automatically discover all queues in Queuey and coordinate queue to worker assignment using Zookeeper.
+Qdo can automatically discover all queues in Queuey and coordinate queue to worker assignment using :term:`Zookeeper`, so starting new worker instances is automatic and painless.

 All actual persistent data is stored inside Queuey (Cassandra) including information on task completion.
 If Zookeeper is used, it only stores volatile